GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Scatterguns.md

 * The number of attacks are increased to 1d4+6.
 * It cannot fire an arquebus bullet.
 * The cannister used for ammunition often includes an additional effect.
-* If an attack roll result is exactly a 9, the weapon becomes unuasable as the canister mucks up the barrel due to improper ignition.
+* If an attack roll result is exactly a 9, the weapon becomes unusable as the canister mucks up the barrel due to improper ignition.

 Blunderbuss Shot (per), $9.5, .25 lb.
 Not too dissimilar from the same paper cartridge of most firearms, though it contains multiple smaller bullets within the shot.